UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

 2. Open your PowerCLI session and connect to vCloud.

     You can find your credentials in the UKCloud Portal by clicking your username in the top right hand corner and selecting API.
+For more information, see [*Finding your vCloud API credentials*(vmw-how-access-vcloud-api.md#finding-your-vcloud-api-credentials).

 3. Copy the following function and paste it into a .psm1 file: